 - If you clear this check box, you must manually install the AGS workflow plug-in.
 For more information, see Introduction to AGS CLI.

 - Read and select Terms of Service and click Create Cluster.Note It takes about 10 minutes to create a managed edge cluster.

 On the Clusters page, find the newly created cluster and click Details in the Actions column.
 On the details page of the cluster, you can click the Basic Information tab to view the basic information about the cluster and click the Connection Information tab to view the information about how to connect to the cluster.

 - API Server Public Endpoint: the IP address and port that the Kubernetes API server uses to provide services over the Internet.
 It allows you to manage the cluster by using kubectl or other tools on the client.

 - API Server Internal Endpoint: the IP address and port that the Kubernetes API Server uses to provide services within the cluster.

 - Testing Domain: the domain name that is used for service testing.
 The suffix of the domain is

 kubectl get nodecommand to connect to the cluster and view the information about the nodes in the cluster.
-For more information, see Connect to Kubernetes clusters through kubectl.
+For more information, see Use kubectl to connect to an ACK cluster.